-Account settings
+Account settings:

-- Enable when selected, the port is active; - SIP profile select SIP profile from the list of available profiles.
-To configure profiles, use 'VoIP' -> 'Profiles' menu; - Phone subscriber number, assigned to this phone port; - User name username associated with the port (shown in 'Display-Name' field of the 'From' header in the outgoing SIP messages); - Use alternative number when selected, an alternative number will be inserted into the 'From' header of SIP messages sent from this port (particularly, in order to hide the real number from the Caller ID system of the callee); - Use as a Contact Header an alternative number, assigned to the telephone port, will be replaced with the specified number in the 'Contact' header of SIP message.
-This setting is used only for ports in a call group; - SIP port UDP port for incoming SIP message reception for this account, and for outgoing SIP message transmission from this account.
-It may take values from 1 to 65535 (default value: 5060); - Calling party category Subscriber category-enables transmission of outgoing messages in the 'From' header; the latter is transmitted in Tel-URI format (see RFC3966); - Authentication login and password username and password used for subscriber authentication on SIP server (and on registration server).
+- Enable when selected, the port is active. - SIP profile select SIP profile from the list of available profiles.
+To configure profiles, use 'VoIP' -> 'Profiles' menu. - Phone subscriber number, assigned to this phone port. - User name username associated with the port (shown in 'Display-Name' field of the 'From' header in the outgoing SIP messages). - Use alternative number when selected, an alternative number will be inserted into the 'From' header of SIP messages sent from this port (particularly, in order to hide the real number from the Caller ID system of the callee). - Use as a Contact Header alternative number assigned to a phone port will be changed to specified number and inserted into 'Contact' header of SIP message. - SIP port UDP port for incoming SIP message reception for this account, and for outgoing SIP message transmission from this account.
+It may take values from 1 to 65535 (default value: 5060). - Calling party category calling party category-enables transmission of outgoing messages in the 'From' header; the latter is transmitted in Tel-URI format (see RFC3966). - Authentication login and password username and password used for subscriber authentication on SIP server (and on registration server).